KU-SKE17/Software-Architecture/midterm-part2.md

 - (37 mins) Rethinking reactivity/Reactive programming by Rich Harris [video](https://www.youtube.com/watch?v=AdNJ3fydeao) and [slide](https://rethinking-reactivity.surge.sh)
 - (29 mins) The Return of 'Write Less, Do More' by Rich Harris [video](https://www.youtube.com/watch?v=BzX4aTRPznoo)
 - (20 mins) Have Single-Page Apps Ruined the Web? [video](https://www.youtube.com/watch?v=860d8usGC0o), [assignment-6](<Assignments/Assignment%206%20Have%20Single-Page%20Apps%20(SPA)%20Ruined%20the%20Web_.pdf>)

+### React

+use jsx

+Pros:

+- Easily manipulate the dom using its state
+- developer community is massive
+- Can almost guarantee that somebody has already solves the problem in stack exchange

+Cons:

+- you have to work with new language if you're used to vanilla html, css, and js
+- The framework does very little support for you because goal of react is to be as lightweight and as minimalist as possible
+- Many things in react are forced to do from scratch and need to import from outside library
+- Routing is not done in react itself but it's come from external library called "React Router"
+- Not many suggestion for new developer
+- Re-rendering everything when react detected change in component.

+### Vue

+Pros:

+- Giving us a lot of suggestions on how they want us to set up the project
+  - Routing: built in natively
+  - Styling: Vue giving you the suggestions on how to do it
+  - Stage management: built in natively (this included animations and transitions)
+- Managing state in a way that reactive
+- Vue's documentation far better than react

+Cons:

+- Limits your versatility (forcing their own way of doing things)
+- Community for Vue is much smaller than react
+- If you encounter problem there might be a slight chance they've never seen before

+### Svelte

+Pros:

+- Code can be a lot more intuitive for vanilla html, css, js developer
+- When we run build its create build folder files that can be more effective to run inside of the user's browser
+- Svelte is not a framework but it's a compiler so there's no baggage when build
+- Documentation is very good and offer their own sandbox that you can work out of

+Cons:

+- Much smaller developer community than Vue and React

+### Scenario

+- Get a job or build enterprise level applications => React
+- Something easy to learn and a lot more intuitive => Vue
+- Performance is major concern for you => Svelte

+### Reactive Programming

+Forward referencing (update only the things that has change rather than re-rendering everything)

 ## Event-Driven Architecture (Apache Kafka)